Skip to main content

 많다many / a lotman-ta사람이 정말 많아요., There are really a lot of people.

-Build Your Korean Vocabulary with AI Flashcards
+Master Basic Korean with Free AI Flashcards

 Study with Free Flashcards